Who We Are

 We're actively involved in the community, providing services including:

-- Help Lines, accessible by telephone, email or drop-in.
+- Help Desk, accessible by telephone, email or drop-in.

 - A monthly email providing timely gardening best practices and a list of upcoming classes and events where we'll be presenting.
 Interested in receiving it via email?
 Sign up online!

 - A public blog including how the Master Gardeners are in the news, including monthly tips published in the Mercury News.

 - Speakers bureau to extend our involvement in the community with talks at community centers and libraries.

 - Adult Education classes that teach sustainable gardening techniques for home landscapes and orchards.
 These, include in-depth classes on vegetable gardening.

 - School garden support: we offer advice to support school gardens and classes.
 This includes gardening basics, training for adult volunteers, and children's classes.

 - The monthly radio Old Time Farm and Garden Show (see schedule on kkup.org) features UC Master Gardeners and guests discussing urban farming and gardening in Santa Clara Valley.